dustalov/myaso/README.md

 Unfortunately, current implementation of the tagger has two significant
 drawbacks:

-1. The tagger crashes on unknown words.
+1. The tagger handles unknown words not so good.
 Sorry.
 2. Tagging is fast inself, but requires pretty slow training procedure running only once.